Insurance Coverage for ure-Na

 Medical Benefit and Pharmaceutical Benefit

-Since ure-Na is a Medical Food, not a Pharmaceutical, ure-Na is usually covered under the medical benefit of health insurance not the pharmaceutical benefit. .
+Since ure-Na is a Medical Food, not a Pharmaceutical, ure-Na is usually covered under the Medical Benefit of health insurance not the Pharmaceutical or Drug benefit. .

 The best first step to determine coverage options is to contact your insurance company and inform them that a physician has recommended ure-Na, which is a Medical Food.
 Often insurance companies cover Medical Foods under a DME or Durable Medical Equipment benefit.
-Insurance companies also cover Medical Foods under a benefit for Enteral Nutritional Therapy or as Medically Necessary Enteral Nutritional Therapy.
+Insurance companies also cover Medical Foods under a benefit for Enteral Nutritional Therapy.

 ure-Na usually requires Prior Authorization (PA) to gain coverage.

 The section below reviews coverage options for the following insurance types:

 Medicare Advantage, PPO & HMO

 Indian Health Service

 Many Medicare Advantage, Medicare PPO and Medicare HMO plans offer expanded coverage in 2020 for Medical Foods like ure-Na.
 Coverage is often given under a DME or Durable Medical Equipment benefit , but also may be covered under your Supplemental Benefit or Primary Health Related Supplemental Benefit.